Rolling Window Limit Recalibration for SPC Automation

 """

-Calculates rolling UCL, LCL, and Centerline (CL) for I-MR charts.
+Calculates rolling UCL, LCL, and centerline (CL) for I-MR charts.

 Handles NaNs, enforces minimum window, and logs boundary conditions.